 - 24/7 Visa Complimentary Concierge: Let a specialist arrange your trip or book your next event tickets or restaurant reservations with year-round, global service.

-- Exclusive offers: Browse 50+ offers in 4 categories – entertainment and retail, food and wine, sports, and travel – including discounts, golf course memberships, world-class restaurant reservations, and a complimentary night’s stay in some of the world’s most luxurious hotels.
+- Exclusive offers: Browse 50+ offers in 5 categories – food and wine, lifestyle, retail, travel, and other – including discounts, golf course memberships, world-class restaurant reservations, and a complimentary night's stay in some of the world's most luxurious hotels.

-- VIP Travel treatment: Enjoy airport parking and valet discounts, dedicated priority security lanes, and dedicated taxi and limo lanes at major Canadian airports like Toronto Billy Bishop, Ottawa, Montréal, and Vancouver.
+- VIP Travel treatment: Enjoy airport parking and valet discounts, dedicated priority security lanes, and dedicated taxi and limo lanes at major Canadian airports like Toronto Billy Bishop, Ottawa, and Montréal.

-- Visa Infinite Dining Series: Access tickets to exclusive culinary events such as live cooking shows, tasting menus, wine tastings, and more.
+- Visa Infinite Dining Series: Access tickets to exclusive culinary events, including live cooking shows, tasting menus, wine tastings, and more.

-- Visa Infinite Luxury Hotel Collection: Enjoy 7 benefits at 900+ luxury hotels around the world, such as automatic room upgrades, preferred rates, and complimentary breakfast for 2 each day.
+- Visa Infinite Luxury Hotel Collection: Enjoy 8 benefits at 900+ luxury Visa Infinite Privilege hotels around the world, such as automatic room upgrades, preferred rates, and complimentary breakfast for 2 each day.

 - Visa RSVP Rewards Benefit: Go straight to the top with automatic Diamond Status at 60+ Sandman, Sandman Signature, and Sutton Place Hotels, and enjoy perks like free room upgrades, early check-ins, late check-outs, and bonus loyalty points.